sav-che/TL-2/Authors/Pickering, Charles {std. Pickering}.md

-> [!cite] BHL link: this entry starts at [page 254](https://www.biodiversitylibrary.org/item/103624#page/268/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 254](https://www.biodiversitylibrary.org/page/33189725) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pickering, Charles (1805-1878), American botanist, zoologist and anthropologist; M.D.
-Harvard 1826; from 1827-1838 at Philadelphia; from 1838-1842 with Wilkes and Brackenridge on the U.S. Exploring Expedition; in Egypt, India, Arabia and E. Africa 1843-1844; from 1844 residing in Boston. (*Pickering*).
+Harvard 1826; from 1827-1838 at Philadelphia; from 1838-1842 with Wilkes and Brackenridge on the U.S. Exploring Expedition; in Egypt, India, Arabia and E. Africa 1843-1844; from 1844 residing in Boston.
+**Abbreviated name**: *Pickering*

 #### Herbarium and types